Our Supermassive Black Hole Rivaled the Sun in the Ancient X-ray Sky: Introduction

 \section{Introduction}

-Supermassive black holes (SMBHs), born in the early, more dynamic universe, intermittently underwent eruptions at the expense of the gravitational energies of the infalling gas or stars, but today they are mostly ``dead'', lurking in the nuclei of quiescent galaxies \citep{kormendy13}.
-During the eruption, a SMBH becomes detectable in the electromagnetic window, and the phenomenon is called active galactic nucleus (AGN).
-The possibility that an AGN occurred a long time ago in our Galaxy \footnote{This possibility also inspired a science fiction, {\it The Inferno}, authored by Sir Fred Hoyle. } brought up some early scientific discussions of its potential impact on terrestrial lives \citep{clarke81,laviolette87,gonzalez05}.
+Supermassive black holes (SMBHs) intermittently undergo electromagnetic outbursts at the expense of the gravitational energies of the infalling gas or stars, but during most of their lifetime they are quiescent, ``inactive'', and are found in the nuclei of galaxies \citep{kormendy13}.
+Our own Galaxy harbours one, SgrA*, with a mass of about $4\times10^6\,M_{\odot}$ \citep[see the review of][ and references therein]{genzel10}.

-Nevertheless, these prospects have not been actively pursued, partly because AGNs were thought to be uncommon --it was considered that AGNs are triggered by galaxy mergers, but there is evidence suggesting that our Galaxy has not experienced a substantial one during the past $10$ billion years \citep{gilmore02}.
-There was also a practical difficulty.
-Although it had been realized that X-ray photons could penetrate the dusty Galactic plane and impact Earth \citep{gonzalez05}, the X-ray radiation of an AGN had not been well characterized at that time, leaving large uncertainties in estimating the actual irradiance on Earth.
+Although it is accepted that at early ages our Milky Way (MW) was an Active Galactic Nucleus (AGN), the possibility that during the past few Myrs SgrA* had an activity in the range of an AGN has not been addressed because, at least partly, AGNs have been thought to be uncommon.
+The common believe was that AGNs are mostly triggered via galaxy mergers.
+There is evidence suggesting that our Galaxy has not experienced a major merger during the past $10$ billion years \citep{gilmore02}.
+This led to believe that the MW could not have had such an activity recently, because the merger timescale is considered to be too long.

-Recent studies, instead, suggest that Milky-Way-like galaxies frequently nurture AGNs \citep{hopkins06}, about once every $10^7-10^8$ years per galaxy with each AGN lasting about $10^5$ years.
-These statistics indicate that in the local universe the SMBHs less massive than $10^7~\msun$ are activated not by galaxy mergers, but by stochastic processes such as gravitational instability.
-The stochastic mode explains the aforementioned outburst of Sagittarius A* (\Sgr hereafter) which occurred merely $2-8$ million years ago \citep{nay05,su10,BlandHawthorn13,ponti13}.
-The conjecture, that in this mode a low-mass black hole accretes matter at a high rate and grows rapidly \citep{hopkins06}, also broadly agrees with the inferred luminosity of the \Sgr outburst \citep{nay05,BlandHawthorn13}, about $(3-100)\%$ of the Eddington limit $L_{\rm Edd}\simeq5\times10^{44}~{\rm erg~s^{-1}}$.

-AGNs radiating at near-Eddington rates are known to emit about $1\%$ of their bolometric luminosity in hard X-ray ($h\nu>2$ keV) \citep{jin12III,vasudevan14}.
-This correlation is anticipated if there is a universal coronal structure covering the surface of accretion disk that powers an AGN \citep{lu99,wang04}.
-If \Sgr once was a normal AGN so that the X-ray luminosity reached $0.01L_{\rm Edd}$, then given its distance and the fact that hard X-ray photons suffer little attenuation in the Galactic plane, one will derive an irradiance of $10^{-3}~{\rm erg~s^{-1}~cm^{-2}}$ that will be incident on Earth.
-This is already comparable to the X-ray irradiance from the quiescent sun \citep{peres00}.
+However, this situation has changed significantly.
+Recent studies of AGNs in the local universe suggest that SMBHs less massive than $10^7~\msun$, like SgrA*, could be frequently activated by stochastic processes such as gravitational instability \citep{hopkins06}.
+The frequency could be as high as once every $10^7-10^8$ years, with each burst lasting about $10^5$ years \citep{hopkins06}.
+Because of them, it is not ruled out that the Galactic Centre could have had a significant activity at some point during the past $10$ Myrs.